 "It's not something we'd call 'normal' but it's something we've been seeing now over the past few years," she said.

 When trees and plants suffer from blights or pests, or are stressed by droughts, floods or other phenomena, they sometimes produce an overabundance of seed.
-It's a way that they've evolved to ensure that, if they do succumb, their progeny has a chance to live, Weisenhorn said.
+It's a way they've evolved to ensure that, if they do succumb, their progeny has a chance to live, Weisenhorn said.

 So during droughts, oak trees may produce a super-crop of acorns.
 And lilacs will sometimes produce a second bloom in the fall.

-Minnesota is not experiencing a drought right now.
+Minnesota is not experiencing drought right now.
 The summer of 2024, warm September aside, has actually been the most typical weather season the state has experienced in years.

 "Sometimes it takes a little while for plants to react," Weisenhorn said.
 "So you have to think back to last year and even the year before last, and realize how stressed these plants were doing those extreme dry summers, and then going through a strange winter with no snow and very little cold."